Fireworks policy in the Netherlands: National and European legislation

 The Netherlands also have a considerable illegal fireworks problem.
 In 2014, about 1 million kilos of illegal fireworks entered the country annually.
 According to inquiries by VeiligheidNL, illegal fireworks used to cause most fireworks-related injuries (almost two-thirds of all fireworks-related injuries during New Year's Eve 2012–13), but since New Year's Eve of 2013–14 more than half was caused by legal fireworks.
 Illegal fireworks were responsible for more serious injuries, however, and resulted in four times as many hospitalisations.
 During New Year's Eve 2014–15, the percentage of injuries by illegal fireworks decreased to almost 40%.
 During New Year's Eve 2015–16 and 2016–17, illegal fireworks were to blame for about 25% of fireworks-related injuries.

 For New Year's Eve 2020–21, the government prohibited fireworks, citing that the number of injuries would place too much stress on the healthcare system during the COVID-19 pandemic in the Netherlands.

 On 1 July 2025, the Senate adopted the Safe New Year's Eve bill proposed by Members of Parliament Jesse Klaver (GroenLinks-PvdA) and Esther Ouwehand (PvdD).
 This will entail a total ban on the use of Category F2, F3 and F4 fireworks by consumers; only professionals may obtain permission for these categories.
 Category F1 fireworks will still be available for consumers.
 The ban is expected to come into effect in 2026.

+Just after midnight on January 1, 2026, a fire broke out at Amsterdam's Vondelkerk.
+Authorities traced the cause to rogue fireworks, an incident that has since intensified scrutiny of future fireworks regulations.